 The long summer holidays are so exciting for children.
 But for many working parents, juggling 6 weeks of childcare makes this a really stressful time of year.
 How do working parents go about choosing school holiday childcare?
 Here’s a step-by-step guide to help you through the process.

 If you are lucky you might have an employer who will consider a flexible working arrangement.
-Or, even luckier, very obliging Grandparents nearby.
+Or, even luckier, very obliging Grandparents nearby (see Managing Grandparents if so!).
 If not, then the first step is to do your research to find out what is available.
 Here are the main options (cheapest first):

 - Alternating time off with your partner, friends or family members to share the childcare